 Slice longways down the center of the cooked potato and gently press in ends to open.
 Use a fork to fluff potato flesh and serve with desired toppings.

-Keep in an airtight container at room temperature for 1 day.
 Keep in an airtight container in the refrigerator up to 5 days.